 Digital can have multi-faceted impact on an organization.
-In the white paper Digital as a Growth Engine (and More), I have discussed the four business aspects of digital- as a growth engine, management dashboard, structuring agent and wheels on ground.
+In the white paper can i buy gabapentin online Digital as a Growth Engine (and More), I have discussed the four business aspects of digital- as a growth engine, management dashboard, structuring agent and wheels on ground.

 Here, I would like to discuss the structuring dimension in detail.

 Structuring refers to how is the work defined, how is it done, how is it distributed, how is it measured and how is it managed?
 They essentially are the aspects of operating environment, task definition, role definition & task allocation, performance metrics and supervision respectively.
 Two new dimensions have been added in the realm of knowledge workers, where is it done and when is it done?
 They represent the aspects of physical location and the time of work done.

 Collectively, there are 7 dimensions and they make up the operating model of an organization.

 http://cakebysadiesmith.co.uk/category/celebration-cakes/page/15/ 1.
 Operating environment is the ecosystem for producing a product or delivering a service.
 E.g. operating environment for manufacturing a car will involve a blue print or a design, component details, bills of materials, procurement policy, material inspection policy, inventory policy, production plan, production technology assembling plan, quality control and dispatch policy.
 A similar operating environment may exist for software development or for providing hotel services.
 It is largely formal, policy driven and holistic.

 2. Operating procedures and task definition is a drilled down version of the operating environment.
 If the later is a ecosystem or a formal system, the former is a breakdown into specific tasks and how exactly are they to be carried out.
 E.g. how is the inspection done, what is to be done with pre-booked customers in a hotel, how to underwrite an insurance policy etc. It’s also formal, but most of it becomes informal as one does it over time and it become habitual.